-Under Part 2A of the Environmental Protection Act 1990 Carlisle City Council has a duty to inspect and identify Contaminated land within the city council area.
-Once sites have been investigated and determined as Contaminated land, Carlisle City Council has a duty to serve a remediation notice on the appropriate person(s) specifying what they are to do by way of remediation.
-Before serving a remediation notice, Statutory Guidance requires Carlisle City Council to adopt a formal Cost Recovery and Hardship Policy.
-The Policy will provide a framework for Carlisle City Council to apply when recovering costs for remediation.
-Carlisle City Council should seek to promote fairness, transparency and consistency when determining financial responsibility for remediation of contaminated land and prevent any hardship on any decision Carlisle City Council makes in future.
+Under Part 2A of the Environmental Protection Act 1990 Carlisle City Council ("the Council") has a duty to inspect and identify Contaminated land within the council's area.
+Once sites have been investigated and determined as Contaminated land, the Council has a duty to serve a remediation notice on the appropriate person(s) specifying what they are to do by way of remediation.
+Statutory Guidance requires the Council to adopt a formal Cost Recovery and Hardship Policy in order to provide a framework for it to apply when recovering costs for remediation.
+The Council should seek to promote fairness, transparency and consistency when determining financial responsibility for remediation of contaminated land and prevent any hardship as the result of any decision the Council makes in future.